Tana Tidung Regency: Geography

 The Tana Tidung Regency has a land area of 3,858.31 km.
 It borders the Nunukan Regency in the north, the Celebes Sea and the city of Tarakan in the east, the Malinau Regency in the west, and the Bulungan Regency in the south.
 The region's topography varies between 0–40% grade.
 However, most of it is considered a high-altitude region with steep slopes; most of its flat land with a slope of less than 8% is along the coast.
 The regency's soil composition is dominated by ultisol and inceptisol and is generally unsuitable for large-scale agriculture.

 It has a tropical climate with high humidity, high annual rainfall, and relatively little changes in temperature, which sits between 21–25 C, with an average of 26.9 C. Rainfall is between 151 and 376 mm and varies between wet and dry seasons.
 The humidity level sits between 83 and 87%.

 Governance

 Administrative districts

-At the time of the 2010 Census, the regency was divided into three districts.
+At the time of the 2010 census, the regency was divided into three districts.
 Two additional districts—Muruk Rian and Batayau—have since been created by splitting them off from the Sesayap and the Sesayap Hilir Districts respectively.
-The five districts are tabulated below with their areas and their populations recorded in the 2010 Census and the 2020 Census.
+The five districts are tabulated below with their areas and their populations recorded in the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
 The regency seat, the town of Tideng Pale, is located in the Sesayap District.
-The table also includes the locations of the district administrative centres, the number of villages (rural desa and urban kelurahan) in each district, and its postal code.
+The table also includes the locations of the district administrative centres, the number of villages (all classed as rural desa) in each district, and its postal code.

+Notes: (a) The 2010 population of the new Muruk Rian District is included in the figure for Sesayap District. (b) The 2010 population of the new Betayau District is included in the figure for Sesayap Hilir District.